A Limp in the Woods (Day 75)

 Shelter-Skelter to Shelter Heaven

-The five of us awoke on this most important day (National Doughnut Day) to more moisture.
+Our fearsome fivesome awoke on this most important day (National Donut Day) to more moisture.
 Luckily, the Antietam Shelter’s tin roof kept its promise.
-Built from a mixture of sawdust, toothpaste, and mouse droppings, the shelter is basically an animal shelter.
+Made from a mixture of sawdust, toothpaste, and mouse droppings, the kitty-litter-scented box is basically an animal shelter.
 It would cease to exist if you were to sweep vigorously--a brush with death!
 Not that it had a broom.
 The helter-shelter is one of the AT’s prehistoric models, built sometime after Neanderthals were overrun by Homo sapiens, when Hairy met Sally.

-All right, all right.
+Okay, the truth.
 It was constructed soon after World War II.
 (World War Two, not World War Eleven; I use Roman numerals to portray intelligence.)
-What an amazing thought: that it was state-of-the-art when shell-shocked veteran Earl Shaffer was attempting the AT’s first through-hike as a form of post-war emotional rehab.
+What an amazing thought: that it was state-of-the-art when shell-shocked veteran Earl Shaffer attempted the AT’s first through-hike for post-war emotional rehab.
 We wondered: did he doss down here?
 Did the mice badger him?
 Can mice badger?
 Was the privy as full?
 Was it vandalized as much?
 Did he do the vandalizing?
 History couldn’t, and wouldn’t, educe his story.

-We were drenched in minutes.
-We hadn’t even struck our stride or sussed out pecking order.
-The main offender was the lurching foliage; the drizzle had mostly fizzled.
-Still, the foliage had the drizzle to blame, as did we.
-It felt as though we were walking in a cloud.
-A green cloud.
-Not quite Cloud 9, more like Cloud 3.
-We were delighted to come to another shelter after just a mile.
-It was a set of side-by-side structures, the Tumbling Run Shelters.
+We were drenched the second we set out.
+We hadn’t even struck our stride or sussed out a pecking order.
+The lurching foliage was the offender; the drizzle had mostly fizzled.
+Still, the foliage had the drizzle to blame.
+It felt like we were walking in a green cloud.
+Not quite Cloud 9, maybe Cloud 3.
+We were happy to reach another shelter after just a mile.
+It was in fact a set of structures, the side-by-side Tumbling Run Shelters.
+A colorful hummingbird feeder hung from a corner, and a pair of ruby-throated hummingbirds circled it with excitement, fifty blurry wing-beats per second.
+I tried getting their picture.
+I failed.
+The birds are tiny, and they are not slow.

 Why we didn’t make it here yesterday, nobody knows.
 These were everything the squalid rat trap Antietam was not: roomy, level, unusually clean (in travel strangeness makes sense) and inviting.
-Clotheslines and a covered picnic area sweetened its allure.
+The only thing missing was furniture, but clotheslines and a covered picnic area sweetened the allure.
 Creature comforts differ when you’ve become a different creature.

-As we readied for a soggy slog, the shelter caretakers pulled in.
+As we continued our soggy slog, the shelter caretakers pulled in.
 Kurt and Tanya had packs bigger than ours.
-Each week they check on the shelters they’ve adopted, delivering RV/marine toilet paper, a “new car smell” air freshener shaped like a pine tree (though not easily confused as one), firewood, and cleaning supplies, the latter of which they use to keep the place spotless.
+Each week they check on their adopted shelters, delivering RV/marine toilet paper, a “new car smell” air freshener shaped like a pine tree (though not easily confused as one), firewood, and cleaning supplies, which they use to keep the place spotless.
 Amazing.
-We thanked them for their service and devotion.
+We thanked them for their kindness and devotion.
 Camping has never been so glamorous.
 Glamping, we call it.

-Some hikers aren’t in favor of all the amenities the AT grants.
-In their minds, the AT is meant to be a wilderness path.
-Shelters, bridges, trail signs, memorials, painted trees, fire-rings, benches, picnic tables, trail magic, all of it--these purists profess to detest.
+Some hikers aren’t in favor of the AT’s many amenities.
+In their minds, the trail is meant to be a wilderness path.
+Shelters, bridges, trail signs, memorials, painted trees, fire-rings, benches, picnic tables, trail magic--all of it--these purists profess to detest.
+Why they don’t stray from the fray I can’t say.
+The AT is what it is.
+It’s nothing to get hung about.

 Tangent time!

-I understand these purists--those wishing to burn bridges!--for I too am a purist.
+I understand these purists--those wishing to burn bridges!
+I too am a purist.
 A lover of pure air, pure water, pure landscapes, and other purty purities.
 Without wilderness humankind is in utter decline.

 But I digress.
 Again.